torin-carey/simple-matrix/README.md

 └─         ─┘
 ```

-Keep in mind that a matrix can only be inverted if it is square and if the determinant of the matrix is zero.
+Keep in mind that a matrix can only be inverted if it is square and if the determinant of the matrix is not zero.

 ## Solving linear systems
 TODO